 In 1995 Wearstler opened Kelly Wearstler Interior Design (Kwid, or KWID).
 The following year she met the real estate developer Brad Korzen, who hired her to design his house in the Hollywood Hills and several residential properties owned by his company.
 The first of the residences was the Avalon hotel in Beverly Hills and this was the one that made her name.
 She introduced humor into modernist interiors, which helped bring them to life and felt very refreshing.

 This commission led to another one for Maison 140 hotel also in Beverly Hills.
-Comparison of those two projects shows Wearstler’s versatility, but also the consistent style underpinning her work.
+A comparison of those two projects shows Wearstler’s versatility, but also the consistent style underpinning her work.
 Combining the past with playful joy and a wink to the future, she adapts her style to each commission, leaving her mark, but also avoiding boring repetition.
 Her interiors may feel heavy for the modernists among us, but neither do they take themselves too seriously.

-One of her larger commissions was designing Viceroy Hotels and Resorts, to which she gave an "almost theatrical" Hollywood aesthetic.
+One of her larger commissions was designing Viceroy Hotels and Resorts, to which she gave an “almost theatrical” Hollywood aesthetic.
 From that point on Wearstler expanded her scope by launching numerous lines of furniture and home goods.
-Next she moved to open her own boutiques, as well as starting work on a redesign of large shopping centers.
+Next, she moved to open her own boutiques, as well as started work on a redesign of large shopping centers.
 She has also designed properties for clients such as Gwen Stefani, Cameron Diaz, and Stacey Snider.